 But not for too long.
 The winter following his second sealcoating season came and he’d spent every dime he’d earned.
 “My parents let the bank just come and get the equipment because I didn’t have the money to make the payments during the off season.
 They let me fail,” he says.
 “They just let me make my own financial decisions and let me fail and at the time it was humiliating because I’d been a big shot in high school and I enjoyed that.
 But that winter I learned probably the best lesson I ever learned.”

 From 1982-1990 he and Brian worked for other contractors, learning the business and the trade and in 1990 started Erickson Asphalt with a $100 investment -- $50 from each brother.
 They fixed up a Layton box paver they’d bought at auction and started paving.
-When they’d need a roller, they got one from a dealer on demonstration, then returned it without buying it.
+When they’d need a roller they got one from a dealer on demonstration, then returned it unbought.
 Erickson says that first year they did only a few dozen jobs; the second year they did five times as many, “and it kept going from there.”

 “But I never forgot that lesson I learned, about not planning for the downtime,” he says.

 Enter the Consultant